wizzie-io/wizzie-io.github.io/pages/wdp/1.0.0/prelude/prelude/index.md

 ### Vars - Working with Terra-Box templates

 Prelude manages the Terra-Box input variables.
-Each deploy creates a Vars object to work with input variables.
+Each deploy creates a `vars` folder to work with input variables.
 It clones the Storage repo in the folder `.wdp/deploys/my_deploy/vars` and set the branch `vars`

 Inside Vars repo you can find the following elements: